ashwinsoerdien/uk-forum-ashwin/README.md

 A forum web application for posting articles and comments.

 # Features
-- Log in with a pre-defined username and password (writer / writer123)
+- Log in with a pre-defined username and password (writer / writer123).
+This username is also and **Administrator**
+- Additional users, who have no administrative rights, are ashwin/ashwin, and phoebe/phoebe.
 - Go to *All Articles* from any page to see all posted articles by all users
 - Go to *My Articles* from any page to see all posted articles by the current logged in user
 - For each Article, click *See comments for this article* to see its associated comments
 - In each Article, when logged in, click *Add your comment* to comment on the current article
 - If the current logged in user is the writer of the article, then they can delete the article
+- If the current logged in user is an Administrator, they will see a button to **Manage Articles**

 # Project Structure
 1. The User, Article, and Comment objects are defined in the project's **com.ashwin.ukforum.model** package